Engage

 Teacher Troubleshooting

 - Connect all GO Brains to the VEX Classroom App before beginning the Lab and check if any firmware needs updated.
-For more information about the VEX Classroom App, please read the Using the VEX Classroom App Knowledge Base article.
+For more information about the VEX Classroom App, please read the Using the VEX Classroom App VEX Library article.

 - Note: When you first connect your Code Base to your device, the Gyro built into the Brain may calibrate, causing the Code Base to move on its own for a moment.
 This is an expected behavior, do not touch the Code Base while it's calibrating.